Information Design for Congested Social Services: Optimal Need-Based Persuasion: Model

 In addition to simplifying notation, the preceding result enables us to describe the user welfare in an obedient binary signaling mechanism purely in terms of the resulting distribution $\pi \in \Piob$.
 In particular, for any $\pi \in \Piob$, the welfare of type $i$ users, denoted by $W_i(\pi)$, is given by

-Here, the first line follows from the fact that the arrival rate of type-$\low$ users is $\lambda_{\low}$ and that if the queue-length is $n$, which occurs with probability $\pi_n$ in steady state, an arriving type-$\low$ user joins the queue with probability $(\pi_{n+1} - \lambda_{\high} \pi_n)/ \lambda_{\low} \pi_n$ and receives utility $u_{\low}(n)$.
-Similarly, the second line follows from the fact that a type-$\high$ user always joins upon arrival.
+Here, the first line follows from the fact that the arrival rate of $\low$-type users is $\lambda_{\low}$ and that if the queue-length is $n$, which occurs with probability $\pi_n$ in steady state, an arriving $\low$-type user joins the queue with probability $(\pi_{n+1} - \lambda_{\high} \pi_n)/ \lambda_{\low} \pi_n$ and receives utility $u_{\low}(n)$.
+Similarly, the second line follows from the fact that a $\high$-type user always joins upon arrival.

 Since we focus on a social service setting, we seek to understand the effectiveness of information design in improving the welfare outcomes for {\em both} types.
-In this context, we use the following definition of Pareto dominance: \begin{definition}[Pareto Dominance] For any two $\pi, \hat{\pi} \in \Piob$, we say $\hat{\pi} $ Pareto-dominates $\pi$, if $W_i(\hat{\pi}) \geq W_i(\pi)$ for $i \in \{\low, \high\}$ with a strict inequality for at least one $i$.
-Further, we say a distribution $\pi \in \Piob$ is Pareto-dominant within the class $\Piob$ if and only if there exists no $\hat{\pi} \in \Piob$ that Pareto-dominates $\pi$. \end{definition} Hereafter, we frequently abuse the terminology to say an obedient binary signaling mechanism is Pareto-dominant (within the class of such mechanisms), if the corresponding steady state distribution (as per Lemma~\ref{lem:equivalence}) is Pareto-dominant\footnote{The criterion of Pareto-dominance evaluates signaling mechanisms at the {\em ex ante} stage, i.e., upon a user arrival and before any information sharing or joining decisions.
+In this context, we use the following definition of Pareto efficiency: \begin{definition}[Pareto Efficiency] For any two $\pi, \hat{\pi} \in \Piob$, we say $\hat{\pi} $ Pareto-dominates $\pi$, if $W_i(\hat{\pi}) \geq W_i(\pi)$ for $i \in \{\low, \high\}$ with a strict inequality for at least one $i$.
+Further, we say a distribution $\pi \in \Piob$ is Pareto-efficient within the class $\Piob$ if and only if there exists no $\hat{\pi} \in \Piob$ that Pareto-dominates $\pi$. \end{definition} Hereafter, we frequently abuse the terminology to say an obedient binary signaling mechanism is Pareto-efficient (within the class of such mechanisms), if the corresponding steady state distribution (as per Lemma~\ref{lem:equivalence}) is Pareto-efficient\footnote{The criterion of Pareto-dominance evaluates signaling mechanisms at the {\em ex ante} stage, i.e., upon a user arrival and before any information sharing or joining decisions.
 Such a criterion is natural when the focus is on assessing welfare outcomes in the aggregate, and in settings where the system state emerges endogenously from user behavior.} within the class $\Piob$.